griest024/Pokemon-Virginia/README.md

 PKMN Fire red hack by Peter Lauck and Matt Hodapp

 VA Beach
-Player starts out in own home, with a Mom.
-Goes to professor oaks house for three starters
 Rivals include, Gary, Emma, Peter, and Matthew
-Maybe an ally in the red house that is not yours
-5 pokeballs given to you by one of the professor's aides
 - Add ladder animations
 - Add some cool shit to the tilesets
 - Add acceleration to surfing
-- Figure out how to dynamically edit metadata